Choose your autonomous robot carefully to have the best chance of finding one to match your company’s mission, core values, and future direction.

 In the article Robots in the Supply Chain: The Perfect Employee? author Merrill Douglas describes a world in which robots and humans work together to accelerate operations, improve accuracy, reduce costs, and better allocate labor resources.
 The world of supply chain robotics—states Douglas—is not far away.

 “We’re sitting in the middle of a perfect storm for robots in the supply chain.
 E-commerce sales continue to climb, forcing retailers to pick up the pace in their fulfillment and distribution centers,” Douglas writes.
 “But these days, it’s hard to find workers to keep product moving in any kind of warehouse—e-commerce or otherwise.”

-We’re already seeing examples of robots being designed to take over the supply chain’s least attractive tasks.
-“In some cases, robotic systems do this work entirely on their own, freeing humans for more complex functions,” Douglas points out.
+“In some cases, robotic systems do this work entirely on their own, freeing humans for more complex functions,” Douglas observes.
 “In other instances, bots collaborate with humans.
 Whatever the scenario, proponents say that these automated solutions provide a big productivity boost.”

 Firstly, robots in the form of autonomous drones are currently being used to transport products from one place to another in the warehouse, DC, or yard.
 Secondly, supply chain robotics can complete mundane and repetitive tasks in the management of inventory (including tasks that are unsafe for people, like flying up to high shelves and hard-to-reach places to view inventory).
 Thirdly, robots can extract shelving units from tightly-packed storage spaces and take these goods to the picking station.

 We can all see that Intelligent machines are able to complete tasks without direct control and are already being used in the supply chain industry.
 However, before buying the first supply chain robotics models that are being advertised or used successfully by another company, it is worth spending the time and effort to find the right autonomous robot for your company.